wolframalexa/wolframalexa.github.io/_posts/2021-05-30-green-growth-degrowth.md

 ---
 layout: post
 title: "Can we actually grow our way out of climate catastrophe?
 Must we?"
-excerpt: "Ethics of degrowth and green growth in climate politics"
+excerpt: "On ethics of degrowth and green growth in climate politics"
 categories:
  - Blog
 tags: